Follow the step by step process or choose what situation that best describes you:

 You will be tested on your knowledge and abilities in three main areas on the LSAT:

 Applications to take the LSAT are accepted online by the LSAC.
-The LSAT is given on Saturdays and Wednesdays in June, October, December and February.
+The LSAT is given on Saturdays and Mondays in July, September, November and January.
 Not every test center offers the LSAT on every date, so plan accordingly when choosing a testing center.
 In Alaska, centers include:

 Receiving Your Score